 The 283,000 acres of the Kuku Group Ranch setting is immense, offering many different natural habitats, and a wildlife corridor, between Tsavo West, Amboseli and Chyulu Hills and Mount Kilimanjaro National Parks, bringing remarkable biodiversity and huge conservation value to the area.
 Of course, as wildlife is free to roam, there can be no guarantees of sightings, but the longer you stay, the more you are likely to see, such as zebra, giraffe, the Big Five (elephant, lion, buffalo, rhino, leopard), maybe even rare wild dog and cheetah, and much more common wildlife like antelope species and baboon.

 You can also take scenic flights around Kilimanjaro, over the Chyulu Hills or take an old-fashioned ‘fly camping’ overnight safari; visit Tsavo and the famous hippos of Mzima Springs or the David Sheldrick Wildlife Trust orphan elephant reintroduction programme; horse-back ride; undertake meditation or photography courses; and visit the Chyulu Conservation and Research Center.
-You could even stay 10 days and do something different every day.

 The camp is open and temperatures comfortable year-round.
 Day time highs are around 90ºF/35ºC, night time lows around 50ºF/14ºC.
 The coolest month is July; January and February the warmest.
 November Short Rains may bring several showers per night.
 Long Rains (April to mid-May), will bring heavy shower nights.
 During and after the rains, the landscape is particularly lush and attractive, and the elephant population at its peak.
 Other times to consider, depending on your travel plans are: February for calving in the Serengeti, July/August and mid to late October for the Great Migration in the Maasai Mara, November-January for a great stay at the coast.